 Using a patient portal allows you to send appointment and payment reminders as well as schedule yearly checkups with your patients.
 This helps save time by automating the scheduling process and making sure patients are kept in the loop.

 Portals can also be used to provide your patients with billing information, consent forms, educational materials and test results to keep them informed on their health.
 Sending them educational materials and test results can save time spent explaining every little detail during an office visit.
 In addition, this allows you to see more patients every day.
 If your patients have pressing questions, they can ask for more details via the patient portal or wait until their next visit.

 A Mixed Bag

-Many people have used a patient portal by now, and the reviews are mixed at best.
+While many people have used a patient portal by now, the reviews are mixed at best.
 As you can see in the section above, there are plenty of benefits that patient portals provide.
 But unfortunately, their potential has yet to be fully harnessed.

 Some patient portals are hard to access, badly designed, cumbersome to navigate and limited in utility.
 These downfalls make it more likely for patients to pick up the phone and call their provider for a simple issue, negating the benefits.
 And when it comes to your staff and physicians, subpar patient portals can take up time and resources that aren’t usually billable.

 Emerging Trends Impacting Patient Portal Usage